-At December 31, 2022 2021 2020 Unrecognized tax benefit Unrecognized tax benefit at beginning of period \$ 2 ,151 \$ 1,714 \$ 1,435 Gross increases - tax positions in prior period 415 437 279 Unrecognized tax benefit at end of period \$ 2 ,566 \$ 2,151 \$ 1,714
+At December 31, 2023 2022 2021 Unrecognized tax benefit Unrecognized tax benefit at beginning of period \$ 2,566 \$ 2,151 \$ 1,714 Gross increases - tax positions in prior period 1,189 415 437 Gross increases - tax positions in current period 782 Unrecognized tax benefit at end of period \$ 4,537 \$ 2,566 \$ 2,151

 We analyzed filing positions in the federal, state, and foreign jurisdictions in which we are required to file income tax returns, as well as the open tax years in these jurisdictions.
-As of December 31, 2022, we recorded approximately \$2.6 million of unrecognized tax benefits, all of which would impact our effective tax rate, if recognized.
+As of December 31, 2023, we recorded approximately \$4.5 million of unrecognized tax benefits, all of which would impact our effective tax rate, if recognized.
 We do not anticipate that our unrecognized tax benefits will materially change within the next 12 months.
 The Company has not accrued any penalties and interest for its unrecognized tax benefits.
 Other than the unrecognized tax benefit recorded, we believe that our income tax filing positions and deductions will be sustained upon audit, and we do not anticipate other adjustments that will result in a material change to our financial position.
 We may, from time to time, be assessed interest or penalties by tax jurisdictions, although any such assessments historically have been minimal and immaterial to our financial results.
 Our policy for recording interest and penalties associated with audits and unrecognized tax benefits is to record such items as a component of income tax in our Statements of Operations.